-If towing service is not available in an emergency, your vehicle may be temporarily towed by a cable secured to one of the emergency towing eyelets under the front of the vehicle.
+If towing service is not available in an emergency, your vehicle may be temporarily towed by a cable or chain secured to one of the emergency towing eyelets under the vehicle.
+Use extreme caution when towing vehicles.

 A driver must be in the vehicle to steer it and operate the brakes.